 MEAN WHAT YOU SAY

-Back when George Stephanopoulos was a mere flack for President Bill Clinton, and not yet a respected television commentator for ABC, he defended his boss to a skeptical Larry King as having “kept all of the promises he intended to keep.”
+I suppose that given the current inhabitant of the White House, any discussions of the warts – real or imagined – of former presidents must seem like nitpicking.
+But still we recall that, back when George Stephanopoulos was a mere flack for President Bill Clinton and not yet a respected television commentator for ABC, he parried a skeptical Larry King with a defense that was unintentionally candid.
+President Clinton, George declared, had “kept all of the promises he intended to keep.”
 The malefactors in today’s case apparently intended the same.

 In order to get a zoning variance to add on to their newly-purchased estate in the tres chic village of Centre Island, New York (once home to Billy Joel and his $32.5 million shanty), the Comacks promised not to let the shrubs and trees obstruct anyone’s view of Oyster Bay.
 Believing their sincere pledge, the Village OK’d the proposal.

 A few years later, the bushes were high and the trees were leafy, and the Comacks said something to the effect of, “Promise?
 What promise?
 Oh, that promise… It’s… uh… kind of unclear what we really intended to promise.
 Let’s just forget the whole thing.”
 Or something like that.

 The Village elders didn’t forget it, soreheads that they apparently were, and sued the Comacks.
 The trial court found for the Comacks, but the court of appeals reversed and required the Comacks to keep their word.
 The appellate judges apparently could figure out what the meaning of “is” was.